NC State vs. Miami NCAA Football Odds, Plays and Insights | October 23, 2021

 - NC State's games this year have gone over the total in three out of six opportunities (50%).

-- When NC State scores more than 30.0 points, it is 3-1 against the spread and 4-0 overall.
+- NC State is 3-1 against the spread and 4-0 overall this season when the team scores more than 30 points.

-- NC State is 3-1 against the spread and 4-0 overall when the team piles up more than 385.0 yards.
+- In games that NC State totals over 385 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Wolf Pack have turned the ball over six times this season, one more turnover than the Hurricanes have forced (5).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.